 Italy’s currency is the euro and is widely available prior to travel.
 Visa and MasterCard are both widely accepted but paying by American Express or Diners Club card may not always be possible.
 Discover cards are not commonly accepted.
 Smaller transactions (under 10 or 20 euros) may incur a surcharge in smaller establishments if you want to pay by card, so it is a good idea to always have some cash with you.

 Both ATMs (known as Bancomats in Italy) and foreign exchange counters are widely available in all major towns and cities across Italy (though you may struggle in smaller rural areas).

-The country dialling code for Italy is +39 and unlike many other countries, the 0 at the beginning of the main number is dialled, not omitted.
+The country dialing code for Italy is +39 and unlike many other countries, the 0 at the beginning of the main number is dialed, not omitted.
 Phoning abroad from hotels can be expensive, however most hotels and many restaurants and cafés will have complimentary Wi-Fi available.
 Equally it is worth checking with your mobile phone provider to understand any costs with regards to making and receiving calls or using data abroad.

 Our certified country specialists can advise on any safety concerns you may have.
 For current information, please refer to the State Department website.

 You'll find temperature and rainfall information, together with a month-by-month guide on visiting, on our guide for when to go to Italy.